Juel07/patient-progress-app/README.md

 # Setup
 ## To view this project
+* Download the Expo app on your mobile device
+* If using an Android device, the app can be viewed by scanning the QR below

-The app can be viewed in browser on <a href="https://expo.io/@kate97z/patient-progress-app">this link</a>
+* If you're using an Apple device or you currently cannot access a mobile device, the project can be viewed in browser on <a href="https://expo.io/@kate97z/patient-progress-app">this link</a> or as a Vimeo video <a href="https://expo.io/@kate97z/patient-progress-app">here</a>.

 ## To run this project, install it locally using Expo
 ```